-Stormwater runoff from impervious surfaces and roofed areas would continue to be collected and routed to the wastewater pond, except for stormwater from several barns, which would continue to be routed to the Merced River.
-Wastewater would continue to be mixed with irrigation water and applied to the fields.
-The proposed project includes the construction of two new wastewater storage ponds as part of the on-site waste management system.
-According the Waste Management Plan provided by the applicant (dated 05/27/2020), existing and proposed facilities would provide sufficient storage capacity to manage additional stormwater resulting from an increase in impervious surfaces, as well as increased wastewater resulting from the proposed herd size increase.
+Most stormwater generated at the project site from existing and proposed areas with impermeable surfaces, including the proposed manure storage pad, would continue to be routed to the wastewater pond.
+Rainwater from several animal shelter roofs would continue to be routed to a nearby field.
+According the Waste Management Plan provided by the applicant (dated 12/07/2020), existing and proposed facilities would provide sufficient storage capacity to manage additional stormwater resulting from an increase in impervious surfaces, as well as increased wastewater resulting from the proposed herd size increase.
 The proposed project would therefore be in compliance with Merced County's Stormwater Ordinance (County Code Chapter 9.53).
 Because no adverse effects to storm drainage are expected, and no needs for, or modifications to, public storm drainage systems in the project vicinity are necessary, this would be a less-than-significant impact.
 For more information regarding storm drainage, see Section X, Hydrology and Water Resources, above.